-- 7. There were ten potential auditable areas within the approved 2023/24 Internal Audit plan.
+- 7. There were ten potential auditable areas within the approved 2023/24 Internal Audit plan (excluding any brought forward work).
 At the meeting of this committee on 13 July 2023, it was agreed that one audit (relating to Learning and Development) would be replaced by an audit of the of the Risk Based Inspection Programme.
-Of these ten individual pieces of work, progress can be summarised as follows: - All prior year (22/23) audits have been completed - Two current year audits have been finalised and reported - One current year audit is at draft report stage - Six current year audits are at various stages of work in progress - One current year audit has not yet started
+Of these ten individual pieces of work, progress can be summarised as follows: - Three current year audits have been finalised and reported - Seven current year audits are at various stages of work in progress